burhankhanzada/elastic-ml-inference-serving/README.md

 3. Umair Hussain

 # *TODOs*:
-    1. Create a FastAPI app that serves the `ResNet18` architecture for image classification.
+    1. Create a FastAPI app that serves the `ResNet18` model for image classification.
     2. Containerize the FastAPI app:
         - Create a `DockerFile`.
     3. Further tasks -> *`TBD`*